Joystream/bounties/README.md

 The payouts will be made in [monero](https://web.getmonero.org/) unless noted otherwise.
 Our choice of using monero as the method of payment is that it's both a well established and reputable project, and arguably has better privacy features than some of the other options.

-Jsgenesis is also making weekly payouts for participation on the [Joystream testnets](http://testnet.joystream.org/).
-More information about the what you can, what you can make, and why we're doing this can be found in our [helpdesk repo](https://github.com/Joystream/helpdesk).
+Jsgenesis is also making weekly payouts for participation on the [Joystream testnets](https://testnet.joystream.org/).
+More information about what you can make, and why we're doing this can be found in our [helpdesk repo](https://github.com/Joystream/helpdesk).

 **Keep in mind that our bounty system is a WIP, and it should be expected that changes to the process will be made as the project grows.**